Wu-Jinzhou/non-corrigibility/corrigibility_pipeline/pipeline_README.md

    - `sample_tests.json` shows a few question/response pairs with trait scores and projection magnitudes on the best layer.

+5) **Steering notebook**
+   - Use `notebooks/steering_demo.ipynb` to load a persona vector, pick layer/coeff, and generate a steered answer interactively.

 ## Notes

-- The prompt templates were fixed to avoid baking the illustrative examples into generation; they now ask for fresh situations within each scenario theme.
+- The prompt templates avoid baking illustrative examples; each scenario asks for fresh situations within its theme.
 - The judge prompt and response generation use OpenAI; set `OPENAI_API_KEY` before running.